patni92/1dv607-uml/README.md

 ## how to run app in workshop 2

+Java need to be installed!

+1. Clone repo
-Clone repo, navigate to the run folder in your console.
-Type java -jar boatClub.jar in the console. or open the project in a ide and compile it.
+2. In your console navigate to run folder inside the repo.
+3. Type java -jar boatClub.jar in the console.

+or open the project in a ide and compile it.
 For example Eclipse